Land tenure regularisation in the Amazon

 Smallholders and indigenous people of the Amazon region are often the victims of land conflicts.
 In order to more effectively protect their own forest land and the surrounding forest areas from illegal deforestation, they need secure land titles.
 Socially, economically and environmentally fair development can only be achieved in the Amazon basin through clearly defined property rights and the associated legal certainty.

-Brazil’s current land tenure system, particularly in the Amazon region, is extremely complex due to the size of the rainforest, the settlement history and conflicting interests.
+Brazil’s current land tenure system, particularly in the Amazon region, is extremely complex due to the size of the rainforest, the settlement history and conflicting political and economic interests.
 The areas along the federal highways were distributed among smallholders in the 1970s.
 These farmers were granted land use rights but not property titles to their plots of land.
 The absence of clear ownership structures continues to facilitate illegal land grabbing and often leads to violent conflicts over land.
-Moreover, legal uncertainty hinders the effective implementation of long-term forest protection measures, such as the establishment of nature reserves or protected areas for indigenous people.
+Moreover, legal uncertainty hinders long-term forest protection measures, such as the establishment of nature reserves or protected areas for indigenous people.

-The governance of federal and state-owned land in the Amazon is improved in accordance with the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT).
+The governance of federal and state-owned land in the Amazon is improved in accordance with the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests (VGGT).

-In cooperation with the Sub-Secretariat of Land Tenure Regularisation in the Legal Amazon (SERFAL), the administrative processes of the Terra Legal programme are being optimised.
-At the same time, cooperation between the regional authorities in the border area of the federal states of Acre, Amazonas and Rondônia and other implementing partners is being strengthened.
-Activities include training teams from SERFAL and other authorities to implement the new land tenure system in a coordinated manner.
+In cooperation with the National Institute for Colonization and Agrarian Reform (INCRA), the project optimises administrative processes of land tenure in the Amazon.
+At the same time, it strengthens cooperation between regional authorities and other implementing partners in the area where the federal states of Acre, Amazonas and Rondônia meet.
+Activities include training teams from INCRA and other authorities to implement land tenure regularisation processes in a coordinated manner.

-In addition, on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ cooperates with various government and civil society organisations that are working to protect the tropical rainforest and safeguard people’s rights.
-Support is given to programmes that allow smallholders to farm their plots of land sustainably and to market their forest products.
+In addition, the project works on behalf of the German Federal Government to cooperate with various government and civil society organisations that are working to protect the tropical rainforest and safeguard people’s rights.
+It gives support to programmes that allow smallholders to farm their plots of land sustainably and to market their forest products.